NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Analysis

 \subsection{Scaling}

-Overall, a single QuEnc launch requires $O(\log n_c\times L\times k \times T)$ experiments for $T$ iterations of gradient descent, where $n_c$ is the size of the QUBO and $L$ is the number of layers.
+Recall from Sec.~\ref{sec:Learning} that one step of gradient descent requires $2n_q\times L+1$ experiments, where $n_q=O(\log n_c)$ is the number of qubits and $L$ is the number of layers.
+Therefore, a single QuEnc launch requires $O(\log n_c\times L\times k \times T)$ experiments for $T$ iterations of gradient descent, where $n_c$ is the size of the QUBO.
 Here, $k$ is the total number of shots for each circuit, which we assume scales linearly with the size of the problem.
-With the circuit depth scaling as ${\cal O}(\log{n_c})$, which is enough to achieve high entanglement and expressibility~\cite{luchnikov2021riemannian}, we estimate that the runtime scales as $O(T \times n_c \log^2 n_c)$.
+With $L$ scaling as $O(\log{n_c})$, which is enough to achieve high entanglement and expressibility~\cite{luchnikov2021riemannian}, the runtime of one experiment for the Sequential-2QG circuit scales as $O(\log^2 n_c)$, because its depth scales not only with the number of layers but also with the number of qubits.
+As a result, we estimate the runtime of a single QuEnc launch as $O(T\times n_c\log^4 n_c)$.
 Here, we do not take into account the number of restarts of the algorithm since smart circuit initialization, e.g., warm-start (see Appendix~\ref{AppendixSecWarm}), may be used to solve large-scale problems and a separate scaling analysis is required.

-In a parallel quantum computing scenario, where each gradient can be evaluated in a single run and all restarts can be performed in parallel (for instance, using a large multi-qubit chip), the runtime may achieve $O(T \times n_c \log n_c)$ scaling.
+{ Since a hardware-efficient circuit is employed, the barren plateau problem exists in our setup \cite{Larocca2022}.
+This can be addressed by utilizing smart circuit initialization or cutting the quantum circuit in similar manner as in Ref.~\cite{Melnikov2023}.
+Since a logarithmic number of qubits is used, large-scale optimization problems can be addressed with relatively low-width circuits.} In a parallel quantum computing scenario, where each gradient can be evaluated in a single run and all restarts can be performed in parallel (for instance, using a large multi-qubit chip), the runtime may achieve $O(T \times n_c \log^2 n_c)$ scaling.